tkhq/qos/docs/networking.md

 `/qos/enclave-info` endpoint until the enclave has a manifest, reads the manifest envelope, and starts the configured host-side bridges.

+### Manifest Lifecycle

+The deployer must ensure that each enclave and all associated host services are bound to a single approved manifest.
+This binding must remain unchanged for the workload's lifetime.
+A different approved manifest requires a new enclave and new host services.

 ```bash
 qos_bridge \
   --control-url http://127.0.0.1:3001/qos \